DesktopMan/aspnet-core-docker-ssl/README.md

-# aspnet-core-docker-ssl
+# Usage
-Example Docker Compose configuration for ASP.NET Core and Let's Encrypt.

-Copy _Dockerfile_ and _docker-compose.yml_ to your own project before continuing.
+Copy _Dockerfile_,  _docker-compose.yml_ and _.dockerignore_ to the root of your ASP.NET Core project.

-## Configuration
+# Configuration

-### Docker
+## Docker Compose

-Create a file called _.env_ in the same folder as _docker-compose.yml_ and set the required environment variables:
+Create a file called _.env_ in the same directory as _docker-compose.yml_ and set the required environment variables:

 ```
 # Change these